koustubhmoharir/linux/_posts/2022-01-16-shell-basics.md

 A variable can be exported with `export NAME` or `export NAME=value` to make the variable an *environment* variable.

+A variable can be unset with `unset NAME`.
+Tab completion is available on the name.

 Local variables are not accessible in any child process of the shell.
 Environment variables are copied into the environment of child processes.

 ## Strings